ItsTiz/PPS-24-sgp/docs/report/2_requirement_specification/requirement_specification.md

 Main entities of the domain:

-*   **TrackSection:** Represents a segment of the track.
-Each section can have specific characteristics that affect vehicle performance.
+*   **TrackSector:** Represents a segment of the track.
+Each sector can have specific characteristics that affect vehicle performance.
     *   Curvature.
     *   Maximum speed.
     *   Average speed.
-    *   Average grip.
+    *   Index grip.
+    *   Sector type.
+    *   Sector length.
 *   **Track:** Represents the entire race circuit.
     *   Composed by n TrackSections.
-    *   Pit stop point.
     *   Start/finish line.
 *   **Car:** Simulates a racing car, with generic and dynamic attributes.
-    *   Car with common basic feature (car weight).
+    *   Car with common basic feature (car weight, fuel capacity).
     *   Driver associated with a driving style.
     *   Dynamic parameters: fuel and tires
 *   **Driver:** The car's driver.
 Directly influences driving style and race management.
 Chooses the type of strategy to adopt for the race.